McDonald celebrates 28th birthday with first LPGA Tour win - WHIZ News

 “I think I just need to take a few days off right now,” Kang said.
 “My back has went into a spasm few days ago.
 I call it wifi.
 It’s on strong right and left.
 So it was a little difficult this week to play with it.
 I think I’m very proud of how I played despite not having my full game, but Ally played wonderfully and it’s been a really great week.”

 Bianca Pagdanganan of the Philippines was two strokes back after a 70.
-She was making her sixth LPGA Tour start of the year and seventh overall.
+Making her sixth LPGA Tour start of the year and seventh overall. she birdied the last two holes after opening with 16 pars.

+“Being at this level and just being able to compete with the greatest players, it’s so much fun,” Pagdanganan said.
+“I say this a lot, but I really do get to live my dream.
+If you told me a couple years ago that I would be playing on the LPGA Tour and in this position in my rookie year I probably wouldn’t believe you.”

 Mina Harigae (67) and Carlota Ciganda (69) were 13 under, a stroke ahead of Ariya Jutanugarn (69) and Katherine Kirk (70).